 The VisDA challenge tests adaptation and model transfer, so the rules are different than most challenges.
 Please read them carefully.

 Supervised Training: Teams may only submit test results of models trained on the source domain data.
 To ensure equal comparison, we also do not allow any other external training data, modifying the provided training dataset, or any form of manual data labeling.

-Unsupervised training: Models can be adapted (trained) on the test data in an unsupervised way, i.e. without labels.
+Unsupervised training: Models can be adapted (trained) on the target domain (using the provided target training set) in an unsupervised way, i.e. without labels.

 Source Models: The performance of a domain adaptation algorithm greatly depends on the baseline performance of the model trained only on source data.
 We ask that teams submit two sets of results: 1) predictions obtained only with the source-trained model, and 2) predictions obtained with the adapted model.
 See the development kit for submission formatting details.

 Leaderboard:The main leaderboard for each competition track will show results of adapted models and will be used to determine the final team ranks.
 The expanded leaderboard will additionally show the team's source-only models, i.e. those trained only on the source domain without any adaptation.
 These results are useful for estimating how much the method improves upon its source-only model, but will not be used to determine team ranks.

 Rank: The final rank will be determined by the overall accuracy on the target test set.
 The evaluation metrics used to rank the performance of each team will be mean Average Precision (mAP) and Cumulated Matching Characteristics (CMC) curve.

 Additional Datasets: Teams that wish to be listed in the leaderboard and win the challenge awards are NOT allowed to use any external data for either training or validation.
 The winning teams are required to submit their training and testing codes for verification after the challenge submission deadline in order to ensure that no external data was used for training.